 Overview

 This project is the highlight of my undergraduate education in Electrical Engineering.
-My professor set design goals for every student, and we came up with the solution independently.
-In the end, we all built a magic box filled with practical features.
+Each student received individual design goals from our professor and developed their solution independently.
+In the end, we each built a "magic box" — a self-contained instrument packed with practical features.

 Ideas